ErpNetDocs/tech/advanced/user-calculated-attributes/operators/count.md

 ## Example

-The following example return the number of lines in the current document (SalesOrder):
+The following example returns the number of lines in the current document (SalesOrder):

 ```
 10: COUNT CHILD:Lines